Arnav-Kumar1/The-Track-Fitness-Club/README.md

 3. out of 494 unique clients registered with the gym, 97 clients were flexible with their workout schedules through out their subscription validity. out of the 97 flexible clients 37 clients had an active subscription along with inclination towards the afternoon slot.meaning this 37 clients preferred afternoon slot but somehow ocasionally took part in the congestion at peak hours.

-4. The business offered a monsoon discount in the month of june, the discount only lead to more overcrowding, no significant increase in revenue/profit and the clients who were attracted with the offers sisnt stick around so much.
+4. The business offered a monsoon discount in the month of june, the discount only lead to more overcrowding, no significant increase in revenue/profit and the clients who were attracted with the offers didnt stick around so much.

+5. I have ran a simulation of all the digital logs where i asumed that all 97 flexible clients strictly visited the gym in the afternoon slot, the overcrowding reduced by 15%

 # Recommendations